Binary Additive Problems: Theorems of Landau and Hardy-Littlwood Type: Chen partitions

 we obtain the following formula. \begin{corollary} \end{corollary} Furthermore, we show that the following theorem is valid. \begin{theorem} If limit

-exists, then it equals to $2C_{tw}.$ \end{theorem} This theorem is a base for a similar to (2) conjecture: for even $n\rightarrow\infty$
+exists, then it equals to $2C_{tw}.$ \end{theorem} This theorem is a base for a similar to (\ref{2}) conjecture: for even $n\rightarrow\infty$

-Note that inequality (18) is weaker than (33).
-Therefore, it is nature to think that a proof of the binary Goldbach conjecture will come about a form of a weaker inequality than (2), for instance,
+Note that inequality (\ref{18}) is weaker than (\ref{33}).
+Therefore, it is nature to think that a proof of the binary Goldbach conjecture will come using a form of a weaker inequality than (\ref{2}), for instance,